 SpatialVx is an R package for performing spatial forecast verification.
 Most of the recently proposed methods are or will be included.

 Note: This package is still under development and has not been thoroughly tested.
 Furthermore, major changes may still take place to the existing code.

 See the Content tab above to find out what major methods are currently available.
 More coming soon.

 Installation is easy if you're familiar with R. In either case, see the Installation tab above to learn how to install the package.

 The Updates tab shows the progression of the package, and gives more details about what has been included.
 This will be re-set upon release of version 1.0-0 (to be the first official release).

-When a solid foundation of all the methods to be included is finished, then a user's manual, quick-start guide and tutorial will be created, and made available under the Manuals tab.
+When a solid foundation of all the methods to be included is finished, then a user's manual, quick-start guide and tutorial will be created, and made available under the Getting Started tab.

 Please consider registering* if you use, or plan to use, the package.

 Once you have registered, you can sign up to receive updates on the package.
 Note that it is not necessary to register to get help, but it saves time!
 Information collected is not shared with third parties, and can be deleted upon request.
 Questions about the package can be addressed to Eric Gilleland.